The Misunderstood: History

 The band began in 1963 as one of many garage bands formed in the US in the wake of the British Invasion.
 They moved to London in 1966, with the assistance of their manager, John Peel, who would later gain fame as an influential BBC Radio DJ.
 In the UK, they recruited Englishman Tony Hill on rhythm guitar.
 Hill and singer Rick Brown formed a songwriting team.
 Bass player Steve Whiting was also involved in developing material for the band.

 The band was influenced by and often compared to the Yardbirds, and in 2004 were called "the American Yardbirds" by Rolling Stone.
 Distinctive features of the band's sound included the steel guitar of Glenn Ross Campbell and the innovative style of Whiting, known for his use of slide, fuzz tone and distortion.

 Fontana Records introduced the band with a four-song live performance in London's Philips Studios.
-British media response was positive, but at this juncture it was decided that Campbell, Whiting, and Moe should go to Europe to sort out their British visas and work permits, while Brown returned to California for his draft.
+British media response was positive, but at this juncture it was decided that Campbell, Whiting, and Moe should sort out their UK visas and work permits, while Brown returned to California for his draft.

-In London they released their second single, "I Can Take You to the Sun", before being forced to disband.
+In London they released their second single, "I Can Take You to the Sun", before being forced to disband by Brown's return to the US.
 They had only recorded six tracks in London.

-In spite of their relatively small output, many musicians consider them to be influential pioneers of the acid style of rock music.
+In spite of their relatively small output, they were considered to be influential pioneers of the acid style of rock music.
 Head Heritage in a 2006 review wrote, "The Misunderstood's material extended far beyond the reach of the period in which it was conceived.
 The extraordinarily advanced tracks on side one from 1966 reveal them as one of the earliest and most original probes into psychedelic rock."
+Writing for Far Out in 2024, Kelly Scanlon claimed the band was "ahead of its time...[and]...Their blend of distorted guitars, heavy feedback, unusual song structures, and socially conscious lyrics reflected the experimental tendencies of the burgeoning psychedelic scene while still maintaining a raw, blues-influenced edge that set them apart from their more mainstream contemporaries".